galminyana/CheatSheets/DNS/Basics.md

 - **Recursive Name Server:** A recursive nameserver is one that answers queries by asking other nameservers for the answer.
 DNS Server receives the query, and:
   - Checks it's cache for the answer.
   - If not in cache, asks other DNS Servers (Root, Autoritative).
 - **Authoritative Name Server:** Provides answers to DNS queries.
-It does not provides just cached answers that were obtained from another name server, it only returns answers to queries about domain names that are installed in its config­uration system.
+It does not provides just cached answers that were obtained from another name server, it only returns answers to queries about domain names that are installed in its configuration system.
+- **Caching Name Server:** Store DNS query results for a period of time determined in the config­uration (TTL) of each domain name record.
+Caching name servers are often also recursive name servers, as they perform every step necessary to answer any DNS query they receive.
 - **RR (Resource Record):** Piece of information out of DNS.
 Examples are A, MX, CNAME...
 - **Zone:** Collection of Resource Records for the same domain name suffix.